Put your new red pants on and forget sweet and sour chicken – we've got Chinese New Year covered

 These are Shanghai dumplings, usually filled with pork or crab and a rich broth.
 Apart from being delicious, dumplings are thought to bring prosperity because they look like the ingots once used as Chinese currency.
 You can buy frozen dumplings from any Chinese supermarket, but making them from scratch is something you should try at least once.
 You'll need a bamboo steamer and a bit of spare time – but trust us, it'll be worth it.

 Yu xiang rou si (shredded pork in hot garlic sauce)

 If you're looking for the traditional Chinese experience, stay away from beef and broccoli.
 Broccoli as we know it isn't really grown in China, and beef isn't that popular.
 Instead, try this Sichuan dish of spicy shredded pork, usually sauteed with mushrooms and peppers.

 If you're hankering for a wonton soup, go for the more delicate and flavourful shrimp dumpling soup with fresh noodles.
 In keeping with Chinese tradition, attempt to eat at least one of your long noodles whole to bring you good luck.

 This is a delicious and very traditional Chinese dish, containing stir-fried meat (usually pork), noodles, crisp fresh vegetables and zhajiang (fermented soybean sauce).
 You might be wrinkling your nose at 'fermented soybean', but the sauce will bring out all the flavour.

 Finish with oranges instead of fortune cookies

 The word for tangerine in Chinese is very similar to the word for gold and the word for orange is very similar to the word for luck, so both fruits are abundant at New Year.
-Buy oranges here, and eat them instead of fortune cookies, to finish off your meal.
+Buy your oranges here, and eat them instead of fortune cookies to finish off your meal.